planet-lia/planet-lia/CONTRIBUTING.md

 ## Contribute Code :wrench:

 ***NOTE** - We are following a standard contributing workflow for GitHub open source projects.
-You can check this free series for more details on the workflow used below, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).*
+You can check this free video series for more details on the workflow used below, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github), or you can read a [shorter written version](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/) by freeCodeCamp.*

 How to contribute code: